Assistance Dog FAQs

 Individuals applying for an assistance dog must be at least 18 years old with an established, stable home life.
 We find those 25 years of age and up typically are most suitable for an assistance dog.
 Children must be at least 5 years old to be considered for a skilled companion.

 Canine Companions has a comprehensive and interactive application process.
-Before we begin, we first exchange basic information to determine whether the program will be a good fit.
-At each step of the application process, experienced Canine Companions staff review an applicant’s need and qualifications to determine whether or not the applicant will move on.
+Before we begin, we first exchange basic information to determine whether the program will be a a good fit.
+At each step of the application process, Canine Companions carefully select those applicants who are holistically the most likely to benefit from and the best fit for our program.
 Click on the graphic below for more information the application process.

 All inquiring individuals should receive a response from Canine Companions within 2-4 weeks.